eBay/bascomtask/README.md

 ```
    CompletableFuture<Integer> t1 = $.fn(()->1);
 ```
-The call creates the task which is just like any other user POJO task and then invokes its task method to return a CompletableFuture result.
-The definition of this fn method Orchestrator is this:
+The call creates a task whose task method returns a CompletableFuture result from the supplied lambda function.
+The definition of method _Orchestrator.fn_ with this signature is:

 ```
     default <R> CompletableFuture<R> fn(Supplier<R> fn) {
         return fnTask(fn).apply();
     }
 ```
-As can be seen, fnTask is the call to make to get the task itself, which you may want to do to apply common methods on it such as giving it a name or changing its weight -- unlike regular tasks, function tasks are 'light' by default meaning a separate thread will not be spawned for them, but that can be changed as described later in the configuration section.
+As can be seen, fnTask returns the task itself, which you may want to do to apply common methods on it such as giving it a name or changing its weight -- unlike regular tasks, function tasks are 'light' by default meaning a separate thread will not be spawned for them, but that can be changed as described later in the configuration section.
 For must purposes, the simpler and shorter fn() call will likely be sufficient.

 There are number of these methods that take different kinds of lambdas, for Supplier as well as Consumer lambdas.
 For lambdas that take arguments these must be passed to the fn/fnTask methods in turn, as CompletableFutures.
-The following example takes a value returned from a POJO task method, the hardwired value three, and a BiFunction that multiplies them together:
+The following example takes a value returned from a POJO task method, the hardwired value 3, and a BiFunction that multiplies them together:

 ```